Auth Token

 License activation failed! 🔑❌

 Reason: The credentials defined in your environment are invalid.
 Please make sure to either set the LOCALSTACK_AUTH_TOKEN variable to a valid auth token, or the LOCALSTACK_API_KEY variable to a valid LocalStack API key.
-You can find your auth token or API key in the LocalStack web app https://app.localstack.cloud.
+You can find your Auth Token or API key in the LocalStack web app https://app.localstack.cloud.

 Due to this error, Localstack has quit.
 LocalStack pro features can only be used with a valid license.